 mlld run pipeline --resume @review("src/") # invalidate by arg prefix

-See mlld howto checkpoint for cache inspection and named checkpoints.
+See mlld howto checkpoint for resume modes, named checkpoints, TTL/complete policies, cache inspection, and workspace VFS replay behavior.

 Validate Features